Frequently Asked Questions

 What medical considerations will I need to make to study in the US?

 At the time of enrollment, each student will receive notice of TKA’s medical requirements.
 When you arrive, a physician at TKA will review your immunization records.
-If you are missing the necessary documents to support that you’ve received any of the required immunizations, we will have them administered to you before you start school.
+If you are missing the necessary documents to support that you’ve received any of the required immunizations, we will have them administered to you before you start school, and the student will be responsible for those charges.
 If you have any questions about the requirements, please contact us.
 It would be our pleasure to assist you and your home country physician in completing the process before arrival.